Synthetixio/synthetix/contracts.md

 ## TODO

 * Audit above contracts
+* Make a system diagram of what points to what.
 * Check consistency with dev docs and docstrings
 * PurgeableSynth.sol - Module description is broken.
 * Check the legality of the licence headers